Kl0tl/unity/README.md

 unity
 =====

-Informations about the version of Unity installed.
+Return informations about the version of Unity installed.